markgandolfo/stringify_time/README.markdown

 =============

 Simply converts strings into minutes and minutes into humanized time.
+I've pulled this out of scrumandcola.com, which is an agile (scrum) project management tool as such, a day is 6 hours.
+This can be changed via a class variable in the script

 Accepts days months and minutes in this format
 "1d 2h 30m"